wifiknight45/whoAMiP/README.md

 (Network Information & Security Assessment) Script

 ## Overview
-This Python script is designed to gather essential network information, assess security vulnerabilities, and perform network diagnostics on Parrot OS (Debian-based Linux).
+This Python script is designed to gather essential network information, assess security vulnerabilities, and perform network diagnostics on Debian-based Linux distros.
 The script retrieves public and private IP addresses, subnet masks, open ports, and checks for TOR network usage.
 It includes security enhancements to ensure scanning privacy and allows users to export results in CSV or TXT format for analysis and documentation.

 ## Features
 1. **Retrieve Public IP Addresses (IPv4 & IPv6)**: Uses secure APIs to fetch public-facing IP addresses.